Jennifer Baxter

-Jennifer Baxter (born 1976) is a Canadian actress and comedian formerly based out of Toronto and currently living in Los Angeles with her husband Mike Beaver.
+Jennifer Baxter (born 1976) is a Canadian actress and comedian formerly based out of Toronto and currently living in Los Angeles.

 Her best-known roles include Number 9 in George A. Romero's Land of the Dead, Wanda on The Eleventh Hour, and lawyer Robin Howland on Billable Hours.
 She is also a well recognized face in a multitude of television commercials in Canada.

-She portrayed Kelly Pitts in the pilot episode of The Game, though the role was later recast with Brittany Daniel.
-The CW Television Network did not provide a reason for the casting change.
+She portrayed Kelly Pitts in the backdoor pilot episode of The Game, though the role was later recast with Brittany Daniel.
+The CW did not provide a reason for the casting change.